dtroode/kistauri-blog/src/pages/blog/minimalistic-vscode.md

 templateKey: "blog-page"
 path: /blog
 title: How to Use VS Code If You Are a Writer
 description: Want to concentrate on writing text in VS Code?
 Use this minimalistic setup.
-No exntensions.
+No extensions needed.
 date: 2019-07-11
 hero: /img/minimalistic-vscode.jpg
 categories: advices
 ---

-Every second web-developer recommend use VS Code as a code editor.
-It has high functionality: live server for web apps, debug, source control, built-in terminal.
-Laso it has minimalistic design: only needed elements are visible.
-I love the VS Code too 💛
+Every second developer uses Visual Studio Code (according to Stack Overflow's 2019 [survey results](https://insights.stackoverflow.com/survey/2019#development-environments-and-tools)).
+I've moved to VS Code from Sublime Text one year ago and love it — high functionality: live server for web apps, debug, source control, built-in terminal, — minimalistic design, monthly updates an much more.
+The problem appears when I need to write plain text, like this, for the blog.
+Here are some tricks to make VS Code better for writing.

 <p><blockquote class="faktoid">VS Code settings has two interfaces: common settings menu and JSON file, when you write all rules by hand.</blockquote></p>

-And what if you need a text editor.
-I am also sometimes writing to blog and tried to use VS Code as a text editor, but for this VS Code has a lot of excess elements, which interfere with focus.
+VS Code has a lot of excess elements, which interfere with focus.
 That's because I decided to set up the editor for writing text.
 Very useful is to set up VS Code through JSON: separate rule for every element.
 It makes the process of transformation easier.

 Changes that I did is disable some options and hiding elements.